-The Columbia University Aquatic Center had suffered a malfunction in their pool filtration system, flooding the area and causing the pool’s concrete basin to rise up like a ship in a dry dock.
-When the water subsided, the concrete basin resettled but severe cracks had formed in the base slab.
+The Columbia University Aquatic Center had suffered a malfunction in their pool filtration system, flooding the area and causing the pool’s concrete basin to lift up off its structural base.
+When the water subsided, the concrete basin resettled, but severe cracks had formed in the base slab.
 In addition, after filling the pool, the university realized that the shift in the tile base could potentially cause harm to pool occupants.

 The challenge was to complete the project in just 12 weeks as work could not begin until the last day of classes in May and the pool had to be open in time for swim season in early August.

 Several large general contractor and construction management firms said it was impossible to complete the project in such a short timeframe.
 But Lou Serrante, at the time a partner and chief technical officer in another construction company, knew that it could be done—and that he could do it.

 CLS believes that the construction process requires relatively simple mathematical logic, and that with the right amount of time and manpower, and an economical construction plan, any project can be achieved.

 Lou convinced the university’s decision-makers that he could meet the tight 12-week turnaround, using simple stick figure drawings to explain his pool reconstruction action plan, which included:

 As with most construction projects, there were unforeseen conditions—specifically, our team did not originally plan to replace the structural deck in the original 12-week timeframe.
 However, as the need became clear, a plan was clearly defined and communicated, the additional work was performed with minimal impact.

 Result: The pool opens on time